neondatabase/website/content/docs/guides/flyway.md

 You can verify that the data was added by viewing the table on the **Tables** page in the Neon console.
 Select **Tables** from the sidebar and select your database.

-## View schema migration history
+## View your schema migration history

 When you run the `flyway migrate` command, Flyway registers the schema changes in the `flyway_schema_history` table, which Flyway automatically creates in your database.
-You can view the table by running the `flyway info` command.
+You can view the table by running the [flyway info](https://documentation.red-gate.com/fd/command-line-info-184127413.html) command.

 ```bash
 flyway info